Skip Navigation and Go To Content

 Request for Exemption Approved - If the IRB director or designee determines that the proposed research plan meets one of the exemption criteria and adequately protects human subjects, the request for exemption will be approved.
 The IRB Director will send a notification to the Principal Investigator via the iRIS system.

-Request for Exemption Not approved - If the IRB director or designee determines that the proposed research plan does not meet the criteria for exemption or does not protect human subjects adequately, the study will be reviewed under an applicable expedited category or by full board review.
+Request for Exemption Not Approved - If the IRB director or designee determines that the proposed research plan does not meet the criteria for exemption or does not protect human subjects adequately, the study will be reviewed under an applicable expedited category or by full board review.

 1. 45 CFR 46 Protection of Human Subjects